theref/Adversarial-Talk/notes.md

 # Current Research
-- All publicly available data
+- All publicly available data where deep learning has been shown to perform well (eg kaggle)
+- nevus; mark on the skin (ie not a melanoma)
-- Classifiers built by fine tuning a pretrained ImageNet Model (with various augmentation)
+- Classifiers built by fine tuning a pre-trained ImageNet Model (with various augmentation)
+- nat patch
 - Implemented human-imperceptible (PGD because they trained the model themselves) and patch attacks
 - White box and Black Box Attack

 # Our plan
-- Break the
+- Break the best systems, ie show they are vulnerable to attack...can the same attack defeat multiple systems?
+- Work out why the attack was successful, what is the mathematical reasoning
+- Figure out ways to make things more robust, image augmentation etc